(updated)

 Parameter Queries

 Parameter queries determine which Buckets should be synced to the user’s device.
-In the below example, the parameter query is SELECT request.user_id() AS id.
-The request variable is the JWT token sent when making a request to the PowerSync Service.
-It contains a user_id which is used to determine which buckets are synced to which device.
-In this example there would be 2 buckets for user1 and user2.
-They are both currently empty as there is no data query defined yet.
+In the below example, the parameter query is %%SELECT request.user_id() AS id%%.
+The %%request%% variable provides access to the contents of the JWT token sent when making a request to the PowerSync Service.
+It contains a user_id (the "subject" from the JWT token) which is used to determine which buckets are synced to which device.

-These Sync Rules will create two Buckets: one for user1 containing only their lists, and another for user2 with only their lists.
+As explained above, these Sync Rules will result in 2 Buckets being created given the sample data: one for %%user1%% containing only their lists, and another for %%user2%% with only their lists.
 Each user will only see a single Bucket synced to their device.

-Note that the parameter id is used in the data query as bucket.id.
+Note that the parameter %%id%% is used in the data query as %%bucket.id%%.
 Every bucket parameter must be used in every data query.
-This is a requirement inherent to the architecture of Bucket system related to high performance.
+This is a requirement inherent to the architecture of the Bucket system related to high performance.

 Sync Rules using a parameter query and data query to only sync lists owned by a specific user